blahblahblah589/portfolio-project-5/README.md

 - After fitting it proported a loss of 0.9708, and a val_loss of 0.8476.
 The validation loss being lower than the training loss suggest the model is generalising well to new data.
 - After fitting, the model proported an accuracy level of 0.7140 and a val_loss of 0.7648.
 The validation accuracy being at 76% on a 100 class classification problem is acceptable.
 For reference, random allocation would result in a sucess rate of 1%.

 ## Dashboard Design

 ## Dashboard UX

 ## Credits
+- Data Set is from Kaggle.
+- The function to split the data was taken from the first walkthrough project.
+- The function to load images as an array was taken from the first walkthrough project.
+- The augmented image data variable was taken from the first walkthrough project.

 ## Acknowledgements
+ - Mo Shami, my mentor for the project was of great help when providing guidence and advice.